baskint/dnd-w-angular-mn/README.md

 Drag & Drop Example with AngularJS
 ==================================

->This is drag & drop HTML5 native example showcasing angularjs design patterns The drag & drop elements can be dynamically added and removed via the (+) and (-) buttons
+>This is drag & drop HTML5 native example showcasing angularjs design patterns.
+It uses Express framework.
+The drag & drop elements can be dynamically added and removed via the (+) and (-) buttons.
+They can be placed inside the container placement.

 #Resources: